Learn / Guides / Usability testing guide

 Each situation requires slightly different feedback from your user testers—in fact, the larger questions you want to answer and the specific questions you end up asking can be very different.

-Usability testing can help you pinpoint the drivers that bring people to your website.
+Website usability testing can help you pinpoint the drivers that bring people to your site.
 In particular, moderated interviews can help you determine a current or potential visitor's motivations and their goals for visiting your site.

 Key questions to ask via testing: